A correlated pseudo-marginal approach to doubly intractable problems: Introduction

 The rest of the paper is organised as follows.
-Section \ref{sec:Doubly_intractable} formally introduces the doubly intractable problem and discusses previous research.
-Section \ref{sec: method} introduces our methodology and establishes the guidelines for tuning the hyperparameters of the estimator.
-Section \ref{sec: demo} demonstrates the proposed method in two simulation studies: the Ising model and the Kent distribution.
+Section \ref{sec:Doubly_intractable} introduces the doubly intractable problem and discusses previous research.
+Section \ref{sec: method} introduces our methodology and presents a theoretical result (Theorem \ref{thm: sum far from zero}) that helps avoid a pathological case arising in finite-length MCMC chains when implementing signed pseudo-marginal methods---a practical concern that appears to have received little attention in the literature.
+Section \ref{sec: method} establishes the guidelines for tuning the hyperparameters of the estimator.
+Section \ref{sec: demo} reports on a replicated simulation study from the review paper \cite{park2018bayesian} for the Ising model and, additionally, the Kent distribution for modelling directional data.
 Section \ref{sec: empirical study} analyses four real-world datasets using the Kent distribution.
 Section \ref{sec: discussion} concludes and outlines future research.
-The paper has an online supplement that contains all proofs and details of the simulation studies.
-The supplement also contains an additional example applying our method to a constrained Gaussian process ($\mathcal{GP}$), where the normalising function arises from the $\mathcal{GP}$ prior.
+The paper has a supplement that contains all proofs and details of the simulation studies, as well as the details of the other methods applied.
+We refer to equations, sections, lemmas in the main paper as (1.1), Section~1, Lemma~1 etc., and to equations, sections and lemmas, etc. in the supplement as (S1.1), Section~S1 and Lemma~S1, etc.